isaacbernat/presentations/optimise/final.md

 ???

-TODO revise pitfalls
 #### Amdahl: If the code optimised takes only 1% of time, even if it's n^3 to n optimisation speedup will be <1%

 #### Still dev: code may change.
 Optimisations may not even apply after the refactored version with the correct logic is delivered.
 That's wasted effort/development time.

 #### Proper measurement.
-Timings should be taken several times to avoid outliers, also the machine load and state should be as close as possible as the state that is compared with.
+Timings should be taken several times to avoid outliers, also the machine load, specs and state should be as close as possible as the state that is compared with.
 Usage should be as close to production/reality as possible.
 That includes other programs running.

 #### One may forget to be thorough on results, just looking at time.
+Maybe some corner case fails and goes unnoticed.

 #### Hard to know the effects of each specific one.
 Maybe one actually makes the code slower, but when put together is not noticeable.